charmalt/final-project-pop/README.md

 #### Connecting

-The server should now now up and running and you can test it out by opening up another terminal window and using a TCP/UDP connection tool such as Netcat or Telnet.
+The server should now be up and running and you can test it out by opening up another terminal window and using a TCP/UDP connection tool such as Netcat or Telnet.
 We will use Netcat instructions to demonstrate.

 In the new terminal window enter the following commands.